deyuz003/busn32120_midtermgroup18/README.md

 # Open Payments Analysis

-This repository contains analysis of CMS Open Payments data.
+This repository contains analysis of CMS Open Payments data for BUSN 32120 Midterm.

-- analysis.ipynb: data cleaning and Phase 2 analysis (payment types and specialties)
-- Phase 3 analysis to be added

-Raw data are not included due to file size.
+- Team Midterm 18: Quinn Gan, Ravi Reddy, Deyu Zhang
+- analysis.ipynb: the code used for midterm project is in this file.